 Words of Mathematics

-The art below is available in the Gallery Go To Gallery
+Arrangements are available in the Gallery Go To Gallery

 Mathematics provides us with a language to describe the patterns and structures that construct our world.
 The starting point of the project is to translate the language and insights of mathematics into a visual art experience.
 To illustrate the mathematics in our daily lives the project highlights three concepts: symmetric patterns, C * algebra and ‘The Golden Ratio’.
 Take for example a mosaic.
 Besides being a beautiful interior decoration it is also a complex symmetric pattern.